IEA: Inner Ensemble Average within a convolutional neural network: Experiments and Analysis

+Even with replications inside the architecture, we can still exploit ensemble of several IEA models to increase the predictive power.
+Table \ref{MNISTEnsemDifferent-table} shows the performance of the average ensemble of three IEA models versus an ensemble of three convolutional-layer-only models.
+To distinguish from \emph{inner ensemble}, we use $k$ to indicate the number of models in an \emph{outer ensemble} of identical, yet independently trained networks.
+In our case, $k$ is $3$.
+As for the one-layer model, both ensemble of IEA of convolutional layers and convolutional-layer-only model show the same performance.
+The ensemble of IEA models shows a better performance than the ensemble of convolutional layers only based model when two or three layers are used.

 Table ~\ref{MNISTRotated-table} describes the rotated-MNIST test dataset results.
-In this case,the usage of IEA of CNLs still leads to significant improvements over CNL only models.
-It can be seen in the case of one-layer model that the IEA of CNLs model significantly improve the accuracy compared to the CNL only model.
+In this case, the usage of IEA of convolutional layers still leads to significant improvements over convolutional-layer-only models.
+It can be seen in the case of the one-layer model that the IEA of convolutional layers model significantly improves the accuracy compared to convolutional-layer-only models.
 The performance increases when more layers are added (deeper model).
 We can see a drop of the mean error rate by 0.41\% in the case of two layers deep model, and a drop of 0.68\% with three layers deep one.
 These results show the capability of IEA in decreasing the total model variance.
-Table \ref{MNISTEnsRotated-table} shows the case of average ensemble of three IEA of CNL models and CNL only based models.
-In the case of a one layer deep model, the ensemble of CNL models is better than the ensemble of IEA of CNL models.
-When more layers are considered, the ensemble of IEA of CNL models outperforms the ensemble of CNL only models, except in the case of two layers model were the ensemble of CNL only models has a slightly better performance.
-We due this behavior to the selection of hyper-parameters.
-Also, an error rate of 5.33\% is achieved using three layers deep model with IEA of CNLs.
+Table \ref{MNISTEnsRotated-table} shows the case of average ensemble of three IEA of convolutional layer models and convolutional-layer-only models.
+In the case of a one layer deep model, the ensemble of convolutional layer models is better than the ensemble of IEA of convolutional layer models.
+When more layers are considered, the ensemble of IEA of convolutional layer models outperforms the ensemble of convolutional-layer-only models, except in the case of two layers model were the ensemble of convolutional-layer-only models has a slightly better performance.
+We attribute this behavior to the selection of hyper-parameters.
+Also, an error rate of 5.33\% is achieved using three layers deep model with IEA of convolutional layers.